A3Wasteland/ArmA3_Wasteland.Altis/CONTRIBUTING.md

 * Use underscore "_" instead of camel-casing for variable names, and function names.
 * Always be coding on the defensive, do not assume that all the parameters passed into a function will always be initialized
 * Use the utility macros from the macro.h file to help you out with type-checks, and processing of function arguments
-* Use the "init", and "def" macros instead of the "private" keyword (the reason for this, is that we we want later to initialize all variables a certain way, we just need to modify the macro).
 * Line width is 140 characters
 * Follow the Google [JavaScript style guidelines](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)
 * Do not re-format existing code.
 If there is legacy code form the A3Wasteland vanilla mission, do not reformat it.
 Follow the existing style instead.